ELC/elc.github.io-content/blog/ploting-fractals-with-python.md

 It isn't quite correct but for those who wanted to know the exact definition here it is:

 > A fractal is an object or quantity that displays self-similarity, in a somewhat technical sense, on all scales.
 The object need not exhibit exactly the same structure at all scales, but the same "type" of structures must appear on all scales.
-A plot of the quantity on a log-log graph versus scale then gives a straight line, whose slope is said to be the fractal dimension. - [Math World](http://mathworld.wolfram.com/Fractal.html)
+A plot of the quantity on a log-log graph versus scale then gives a straight line, whose slope is said to be the fractal dimension. - [Math World](http://mathworld.wolfram.com/Fractal.html){: target="_blank"}

 ## How can we draw Fractals with Python?